valhalla/valhalla-docs/add-routing-to-a-map.md

 3. Download Leaflet Routing Machine from http://www.liedman.net/leaflet-routing-machine/download/.
 4. Download LRM-Valhalla from http://mapzen.com/resources/lrm-valhalla.zip.
 5. Unzip the files you downloaded and move the subfolders to your main working folder.
-6. For simplicity, rename the subfolders inside your `routing-tutorial` folders to remove the release numbers.
+6. For simplicity, rename the subfolders inside your `routing-tutorial` folder to remove the release numbers.
 For example, rename the `leaflet-x.x.x` folder to `leaflet`.

 	![Folder structure of tutorial files](images/folder-structure.png)